BradleyCulley/bradleyculley.github.io/_posts/2025-07-13-sunstream.md

 </p>

 <p>
-    In June 2011, I graduated.
-    That summer, I was decompressing.
+    That summer, my mind was decompressing.
 </p>

 <p>
-    Part of that decompression was a feeling of expansiveness and joy.
+    Part of the decompression was a feeling of expansiveness and joy.
-    It was like standing at the edge of a vast landscape.
+    It was like standing at the edge of a vast landscape: an expansive prairie or a mountain range, perhaps.
+    It sort of welled up from inside me, and more strongly so at certain times.
 </p>

 <p>